 • Religious Studies

-• Pupils also enjoy over six hours of swimming, PE and team sports
+• Pupils also enjoy over five hours of swimming, PE and team sports

 During Years Seven and Eight, pupils study a very broad range of subjects in preparation for transfer to their chosen senior schools.
 Individual tuition is often provided to enable all pupils to achieve their potential.